Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/invite-users.md

 sidebar: "Invite users"
 ---

 <Constant name="cloud" /> makes it easy to invite new users to your environment out of the box.
-This feature is available to all <Constant name="cloud" /> customers on Starter, Enterprise, and Enterprise plus plans.
+This feature is available to all <Constant name="cloud" /> customers on Starter, Enterprise, and Enterprise+ plans.

 ## Prerequisites